Cloudian HyperStore 7: Evolving towards the multi-cloud

 The start-small growth path: On-prem to hybrid cloud to multi-cloud

 A multi-cloud controller can start small, at a single location, supporting a limited application set with scale-out storage.
-You can then evolve into a hybrid cloud (supporting disaster recovery, for example), and eventually multi-cloud management.
+You can then evolve into a hybrid cloud (supporting disaster recovery, for example), and eventually multi-cloud storage management.
 All of this can be achieved with the same controller across sites.

 This start-small-and-grow path will deliver large long-term gains with minimal disruption.
 Start now to prepare for your multi-cloud future.